Breaks and lunches are staggered throughout the school day. All students have at least 2 breaks of 30 minutes each during the school day.

 The homework given in total will approximately be: Grade 6: one hour per night, Grade 7: 70 minutes per night, Grade 8: 80 minutes per night.
 It should be realized that students in the Italian Full Program may well have more homework than this on occasions.
 If a student is not able to finish an assignment in the allocated time, parents should write a note to the teacher explaining the situation.

-Students in the Middle School will use google calendar to record homework assignments.
+Students in the Middle School will use Google Classroom to keep updated on homework and/or assignments.
 In addition, details of homework and other assignments may be found on the Moodle.
-Teachers are responsible for keeping the information available on the Moodle as up-to-date as possible, and should oversee students organization of their homework and homework diary.
+Teachers are responsible for keeping the information available on the Moodle as up-to-date as possible and should oversee students organization of their homework and homework diary.

 It is a student’s responsibility to catch up any homework assignments missed due to absence.
 Details of work missed can be found on the moodle for Middle School students, by contacting a friend in the class or by asking the class/subject teacher.